fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 | **Estimated Off-Block Time**<br>*new value* | `estimatedOffBlockTime`[1] | If there is a change of EOBT, MUST contain the new value.<br><br>If there is no change of EOBT, MUST be present (cardinality [1]) and declared nil. |

 ### Removal of a previously provided item

-A nil element included in an FF-ICE Flight Plan Update message indicates that this flight plan data item is to be deleted.
+Except for `departureAerodrome`, `destinationAerodrome` and `estimatedOffBlockTime`, a nil element included in an FF-ICE Flight Plan Update message indicates that this flight plan data item is to be deleted.
 Individual elements within a repeating sequence of elements such as those found within a route/trajectory group or a climb/descent performance profile cannot be modified or deleted.
 The entire group must be updated as required.